Author: Boat Accessories Australia Date Posted: 29 March 2019

 Flexible ladders swing with the boat’s movement and the passengers’ climbing movements.
 It takes more skill and strength to climb a flexible ladder than a rigid one.
 Flexible ladders are also ideal for boats that have a very curved hull that can‘t take a metal ladder.

 A folding rope ladder is a compact, lightweight portable option.
 The polypropylene steps have a dimpled finish for grip and attaches by looping the rope over a cleat on the boat.

 If you frequently dive and swim from your boat, a mounted ladder may be a better choice.
 There are plenty of fixed ladders to choose from.
-The type of vessel will determine the ladder you need.
-A yacht ladder is a different shape to a powerboat ladder.
+The type of vessel and mounting area available will determine the ladder you need.

 Aluminium and stainless steel are the most common materials because they are rust and corrosion-resistant.

 They can cope with being exposed to salt water and sun in harsh conditions, while staying strong enough to hold a lot of weight year after year.
 Mounting fixtures should be made of the same marine-grade material.
 Fixtures made from lower quality metals could corrode, causing the ladder to collapse or come loose from the boat, potentially causing serious injury.